shrushtirajanhire/Contact-Managment-System-/README.md

-# Contact-Managment-System-using-C
+# Contact-Managment-System

-Contact Managment is a mini project done in Programming language C .
+Contact Managment is a mini project done in Programming language C++ .